pprzidal/kelvins-ops-sat-challenge/README.md

 * `cudatoolkit` **11.2**
 * `cudnn` **8.1.0**

-These are the exact versions running in our servers where the submissions are evaluated.

-To this aim, assuming you are in an updated conda base environment, you can run:
+To create a similar environment on your machine, assuming you are in an updated conda base environment, you can run:

 ```
  conda create --name opssat python=3.9 numpy jupyter scikit_learn